-Spectacles from Snapchat is new, wearable tech that looks cool, takes video and may stick.
-It may also inspire Google to do something with their over-ambitious Glass product that wasn’t well-received last year.
+Spectacles from Snapchat is new, wearable tech that looks cool, takes video, and may well stick.
+It may also inspire Google to do something with their shelved (for now) Glass product — an over-ambitious project that wasn’t well-received last year.
 But I hope not …

 If the Spectacles unveiling was pure L.A. cool, it contrasted starkly with the Google Glass debut four years ago, which was pure Silicon Valley geek … Where Glass wanted to be important, Spectacle claims it just wants to have fun.

-IBM has embraced design as a core value to the extent that they’re retraining the entire company to “think design.”
-This is an interesting transformation of corporate philosophy that puts customers first in an effort to create more value.
+IBM has embraced design as a core value to the extent that they’re retraining the entire company to “think design” — an interesting transformation of corporate philosophy that puts customers first to create more value.

-This is a massive effort that involves retraining the entire company as well as hiring reams of design talent to lead the “design first” initiative.
-But if you believe the notion that companies that provide the best experience for customers will win, a commitment to a sound 21st century strategy like this should pay off well.
+It’s a massive effort that involves retraining the entire company and hiring reams of design talent to lead the “design first” initiative.
+But if you believe that companies that provide the best experience for customers will win, committing to a strategy like this could well pay off.